Aniket Pandey

 Python, Tensorflow, Flask, HTML.

-I started this project as a final year undergrad project to learn Machine Learning.
-The model is trained using LSTM RNN algorithm to predict the solar power generated.
-The project has an interactice UI where the user selects the city name.
-In the backend, the future weather data of the city is fetched using REST API and sent to the trained model, which predicts the solar power generation.
+I started this project as my final year undergraduate project to gain hands-on experience with Machine Learning.
+I trained a model using the LSTM RNN algorithm to predict solar power generation.
+The project features an interactive UI where users can select a city, and in the backend, future weather data for that city is fetched via a REST API.
+This data is then processed by the trained model to predict solar power generation, providing users with insightful forecasts.

 Experience